material-components/material-components-web/docs/contribute/code_review.md

 CSS needs to be visually verified.
 So run the catalog server and:

-*  Verify there is 100% coverage of CSS modifier classes on catalog page
+*  Verify there is 100% coverage of CSS modifier classes on the catalog page
 *  Verify there is coverage of overflow situations, e.g. long text in a small container

+### Test Coverage

+Verify there is no decrease in code coverage!

 ### Code Maintainability